 EW: Set the scene for us in this remote region in the Mackenzie Mountains.
 What is it like working in this region of the Arctic?

 SM: So I guess I have to put myself back in my younger shoes from when I first went up back in 2006 and I’m seeing this area for the first time.
 So first, you follow this old World War II road, which is in terrible condition – huge holes and rivers have washed away bridges and that sort of thing.
 But it’s almost like a step back in time.
 There’s not a lot of trees around, and you can see old oil barrels from the 1940s just left where they fell basically 70 years ago.
-In other places, you can see these old trucks that broke down, and then they got pilfered for parts to fix another truck, and then that truck broke down and got pilfered, so there’s these old World War II-era vehicles scattered around the area.
+In other places, you can see these old trucks that broke down, and then they got pilfered for parts to fix another truck, and then that truck broke down and got pilfered, so there are these old World War II-era vehicles scattered around the area.
 It’s an interesting juxtaposition between this very unspoiled, untouched, beautiful area – where you can see glaciers on some mountains – to these scattered disturbances from the 1940s when they were trying to get oil from Western Canada to the coast in Alaska.

 EW: Do you often see wildlife there as well?

 SM: I don’t think I’ve ever gone up and not seen wildlife.
 There’s a fair number of caribou up there.
-Though, we don’t see as many as we did even 10 years ago, I think partially because of climate change, but also the added pressure of hunting.
+Though we don’t see as many as we did even 10 years ago, I think partially because of climate change, but also the added pressure of hunting.
 But that gloomy part aside, I’ve seen black bears up there, grizzly bears.
 You see a lot of ptarmigan.
 There’s great fishing.
 You’ve got a number of different trout species you can catch.
 There are Gyrfalcons; I’ve seen eagles up there; I’ve seen a number of wolves.
 With the Earthwatchers, we’re up there for 10 days – you’re definitely going to see some wildlife and probably some stuff you might not have seen before.

 EW: Why are we seeing the greatest signs of climate change in this region?
 You would think that in a colder area, signs would be slower to show.

-SM: I hear the Arctic referred to a lot as the “canary in the coalmine.”
+SM: I hear the Arctic referred to a lot as the “canary in the coal mine.”
 In the Arctic, you’ve got this massive ice sheet or snowpack, so it’s almost like there’s more of a potential for change.
 So if you warm it by a few degrees, you get retreating sea ice and then you have less of this light-colored ice that’s going to reflect incoming solar radiation.
 And that’s replaced with this dark water that absorbs a lot of the incoming sun and then converts it to heat, and then more ice melts, which means more heating.
 So there is a greater potential for feedbacks in this region.

 EW: What signs of climate change are you seeing?